Accident claims 10 lives on Lagos-Ibadan Expressway

 By James Ogunnaike, Abeokuta

-No fewer than 10 person were confirmed dead in an auto crash involving a Mack Truck and a Toyota Hiace bus at Oniworo area on the Lagos -Ibadan Expressway in the early hours of Saturday.
+10 people were confirmed dead in a crash involving a Mack Truck and a Toyota Hiace bus at Oniworo area of Lagos -Ibadan Expressway in the early hours of yesterday.

-Ogun State Sector Commander of the Federal Road Safety Corps (FRSC), Ahmed Umar, confirmed this in a statement made available to journalists in Abeokuta.
+Ogun State Sector Commander of the Federal Road Safety Commission (FRSC), Ahmed Umar, confirmed this in a statement made available to journalists in Abeokuta.

 It was gathered that the accident happened around 4.30am.

-It was learnt that the accident was caused by road obstruction on the part of the trailer and also excessive speed and loss of control on the part of the driver of the bus.
+The accident was reportedly caused by road obstruction on the part of the trailer and also excessive speed and loss of control on the part of the driver of the bus.

 Umar explained that the Toyota bus marked KLD 539 XA lost control and ran into the truck with no registration number at the rear.